edlins/libPCA9685/README.md

         ----------------------------------------------------------------
-        int PCA9685_setPWMVals(int fd, int addr, int* onVals, int*offVals);
+        int PCA9685_setPWMVals(int fd, unsigned char addr,
+                               unsigned int* onVals, unsigned int* offVals);
         ----------------------------------------------------------------
-        fd:          integer file descriptor for an I2C bus
+        fd:          file descriptor for an I2C bus
-        addr:        integer I2C slave address of the PCA9685
+        addr:        I2C slave address of the PCA9685
-        onVals:      array of integer values used to set the LEDnON registers
+        onVals:      array of values used to set the LEDnON registers
-        offVals:     array of integer values used to set the LEDnOFF registers
+        offVals:     array of values used to set the LEDnOFF registers
-        returns:     an integer, zero for success, non-zero for failure
+        returns:     zero for success, non-zero for failure

-        Updates all PWM register values on a PCA9685 device based on an array of integers of length _PCA9685_CHANS (16).
+        Updates all PWM register values on a PCA9685 device based on an array of length _PCA9685_CHANS (16).
         Each PWM channel has a pair of ON registers and a pair of OFF registers.
-        This function sets the ON and OFF registers to the low 12-bits of the corresponding integers in the onVals and offVals arrays (turn on at a delay offset of 0 - 4095, and turn off at a later delay offset of 0 - 4095).
+        This function sets the ON and OFF registers to the low 12-bits of the corresponding values in the onVals and offVals arrays (turn on at a delay offset between 0 and 4095, and turn off at a delay offset between 0 and 4095).
         Larger differences between onVals and offVals correspond to longer pulse widths which correspond to brighter intensities. off-on <= 0 is full off and off-on >= 4095 is full on.

         ----------------------------------------------------------------
-        int PCA9685_getPWMVals(int fd, int addr, int* onVals, int* offVals);
+        int PCA9685_getPWMVals(int fd, unsigned char addr,
+                               unsigned int* onVals, unsigned int* offVals);
         ----------------------------------------------------------------
-        fd:          integer file descriptor for an I2C bus
+        fd:          file descriptor for an I2C bus
-        addr:        integer I2C slave address of the PCA9685
+        addr:        I2C slave address of the PCA9685
-        onVals:      array of integer values to populate with the LEDnON register values
+        onVals:      array to populate with the LEDnON register values
-        offVals:     array of integer values to populate with the LEDnOFF register values
+        offVals:     array to populate with the LEDnOFF register values
-        returns:     an integer, zero for success, non-zero for failure
+        returns:     zero for success, non-zero for failure

         Reads all PWM registers and populates the onVals and offVals arrays with the 12-bit values in a single combined transaction